lhoangan/lhoangan.github.io/_posts/spiritual/2019-02-19-faith-and-miracles.md

 grace through prayers, Holy Communion, attending Masses.
 Only there can you meet Him in person, only there can you receive Him truly in your soul, and only there can you be strengthened in your faith.

+> Do you not yet understand or comprehend?

+We also hear the Lord ask the same question when we are anxious and distressed over the difficulties that we face in life.

+The disciple tried to cross the sea without having enough food for the journey They were worried for not having enough assurance in case of trouble such as bad weather.

+However, what they really forgot was not the breads, but the fact that Jesus is on the journey with them in the same  boat.
+We need to recall all the signs and scenarios in which God had express Himself to us since our early life so that we all remember that God is always with us and be at peace.with ourselves.